adamdriscoll/youtube/README.md

 ## Issues

 Please file issues if you have any videos you'd like to see featured!
 What do you want to learn?
 What do you think I should mess with?
+See something you like already listed in the issues?
+Please give it an upvote so I know what I should focus on.

 ## PRs